Mohanlal: Further success and resurgence (2025–present)

 Mohanlal's career resurged in 2025.
 He first reprised his role in the sequel L2: Empuraan.
 Ganesh Aaglave of Firstpost noted, "Mohanlal is expected to be brilliant, and he is, without any doubt.
 He oozes swag and beautifully expresses each emotion with a subtle yet impactful mood."
-A commercial success, it emerged as the highest grossing Malayalam film of the year.
+A commercial success, it emerged as the highest-grossing Malayalam film of the year.
 He then played a taxi driver in Thudarum.
 Latha Srinivasan of Hindustan Times noted, "Mohanlal is in top-form and every scene he is in showcases the great actor that he is."
-The film became a box office success.
-Both L2: Empuraan and Thudarum became the highest and third-highest grossing Malayalam film of all-time respectively.
 Following Thudarum, Mohanlal played Sandeep, who is living with a heart transplant and is coaxed to attend the engagement of the daughter of the colonel whose heart he received in the movie, Hridayapoorvam.
 The film became a box office success and along with L2: Empuraan and Thudarum, Hridayapoorvam became one of the highest-grossing Malayalam films worldwide.
+He later made an extended cameo in Bha Bha Ba.